Rick Monday

 A two-time All-Star, Monday played 19 seasons for the Kansas City/Oakland Athletics (1966–71), Chicago Cubs (1972–76) and Los Angeles Dodgers (1977–84).
-He is notable for being the first player selected in the inaugural 1965 Major League Baseball draft as well as for a 1976 incident in which he prevented a flag from being burned on the field at Dodger Stadium.
+He was the first player selected in the inaugural 1965 Major League Baseball draft.
+He also received attention for a 1976 incident in which he prevented the American flag from being burned on the field at Dodger Stadium.
 After his playing career, he went on to serve as a Dodgers broadcaster on television and radio.

 Amateur career

 High school

-Born in Batesville, Arkansas, Monday starred in baseball at Santa Monica High School in Southern California and earned league honors.
+Monday was born in Batesville, Arkansas, and earned league honors in baseball at Santa Monica High School in Southern California.
 After graduating from high school, Monday considered whether to accept a scholarship to play college baseball or to play professional baseball.
-He was offered a $20,000 signing bonus by Tommy Lasorda who was a scout for the Los Angeles Dodgers at the time however, he was convinced to accept a scholarship to play for Arizona State University after Sun Devils coach Bobby Winkles, an Arkansas native himself, drew upon their shared roots and promised Monday's Arkansas-born mother that he would take care of her son.
+He was offered a $20,000 signing bonus by Tommy Lasorda, who was a scout for the Los Angeles Dodgers at the time; however, he was convinced to accept a scholarship to play for Arizona State University, after Sun Devils coach Bobby Winkles, an Arkansas native himself, drew upon their shared roots and promised Monday's Arkansas-born mother that he would take care of her son.

 College

 Monday joined the Arizona State Sun Devils team that included future major league players Sal Bando and Duffy Dyer.
 Reggie Jackson was allowed to practice with the team, but could not join the squad because the NCAA had a rule forbidding the use of freshman players.
-During his sophomore year Monday became the team leader, posting a .359 batting average along with 34 extra-base hits to earn All-American honors.
+During his sophomore year, Monday became the team leader, posting a .359 batting average along with 34 extra-base hits to earn All-American honors.
 He led the Sun Devils to the 1965 College World Series championship (over Ohio State) and earned College Player of the Year honors.

+Minor leagues

 Monday was the first overall selection in the inaugural Major League First-Year Player Draft in 1965 by the Kansas City Athletics.

-Minor leagues

-The top pick of the first MLB draft as a 19-year-old, Monday signed with the A's for a $104,000 bonus on June 15.
+Monday signed with the A's for a $104,000 bonus on June 15.
 He began his professional career in the Single-A Northwest League with the Lewiston Broncs in Lewiston, Idaho.
 He singled in his professional debut on June 29 at Bethel Park in Eugene, Oregon, and played his first home game two nights later at Bengal Field in Lewiston.
 After the season, he and Bronc teammate Dave Duncan entered boot camp with the U.S. Marine Corps in San Diego in September, serving actively in the Reserve for six months before the beginning of spring training.

 Monday played the 1966 season with the Mobile As of the Double-A Southern League in Mobile, Alabama.
 Mobile won the league title and five of its players were called up to the major league club in early September, including Monday, Sal Bando, and Rene Lachemann.